Texas Wind Energy

 In Texas the demand for additional wind power has grown so rapidly that the Texas electric transmission grid has a critical need for expansion.
 In 2006, Texas Governor Rick Perry announced commitments of $10 billion from private companies to increase wind generating capacity in the state by 7,000 megawatts, contingent on the Texas Public Utility Commission (PUC) approving construction of additional transmission capacity to windy areas of the state.

 In July 2007, the Texas Public Utility Commission announced its approval for additional transmission lines that could deliver as much as 25,000 megawatts of wind energy from remote areas in the state to urban centers by 2012, depending on how many wind farms are built.
 New transmission infrastructure will allow all Texans to access the state's vast wind resources.
 The Electricity Reliability Council of Texas (ERCOT) has identified more than 17,000 MW of possible wind energy projects.
-See the wind energy transmission web page for additional information.

 Wind Power Costs